beezwax/markdown-compiler/doc/parser.md

 ```
 class BoldParser < BaseParser
   def match(tokens)
-    return Node.null unless tokens.peek('UNDERSCORE', 'UNDERSCORE', 'TEXT', 'UNDERSCORE', 'UNDERSCORE')
+    return Node.null unless tokens.peek_or(%w(UNDERSCORE UNDERSCORE TEXT UNDERSCORE UNDERSCORE), %w(STAR STAR TEXT STAR STAR))
     Node.new(type: 'BOLD', value: tokens.third.value, consumed: 5)
   end
 end
 ```

 Once again, we just check the token sequence is valid and return a node.
+The `peek_or` method takes some arrays as arguments and tries those tokens one by one.
+It stops whenever it finds a match, returning true.

-The emphasis parser is quite similar to this one.
-What about the sentences?
+The emphasis parser is quite similar to this one, so let's move onto something more interesting, like the sentence parser.
 Our rule was `Sentence := EmphasizedText | BoldText | Text`.
 Seems simple enough, we find one of the three possible rules.

 ```
 class SentenceParser < BaseParser